MorrisMA/M65C02A/README.md

     conditional branches are enabled by letting the 16-bit comparison instructions set the V flag.)

-    (Note: a general use of the ip,I++ addressing mode is for string operations.)
+    (Note: A general use of the ip,I++ addressing mode is for string operations.)

 Another use for the IP-relative instructions is to support threaded compilers and VMs other than the FORTH VM.